 Chewing on toys, necklaces, or any small-ish item within reach is normal behavior for a one-year-old.
-Baby might even try to put a leaf or a rock in her mouth if it looks particularly interesting.
-A few germs from items like these won’t harm her, and you’ll usually be able to steer her toward something edible pretty easily.
+Baby might even try to put a leaf or a rock in his mouth if it looks particularly interesting.
+A few germs from items like these won’t harm him, and you’ll usually be able to steer him toward something edible pretty easily.
 However, if your child continues to try to eat non-food items and can’t be convinced to stop, it could be a sign of pica.

 Pica is an eating disorder diagnosed when a person shows a pattern of eating non-food materials like dirt or paper for more than a month.
 It’s more likely to affect children than adults, but it can also affect pregnant women.
 According to the National Institutes of Health, up to a third of children ages 1 to 6 are affected by eating behaviors associated with pica.

-When a child eats something she isn&;t supposed to as a result of pica, it can cause pain, nausea, vomiting, bloating, fatigue, or other symptoms.
-If the substance is dangerous, she can get an infection or accidentally poison themselves.
-If your child often tries to eat non-food items, it’s important to take her to a healthcare provider for evaluation and treatment.
+When a child eats something he isn&;t supposed to as a result of pica, it can cause pain, nausea, vomiting, bloating, fatigue, or other symptoms.
+If the substance is dangerous, he can get an infection or accidentally poison himself.
+If your child often tries to eat non-food items, it’s important to take him to a healthcare provider for evaluation and treatment.

 Sometimes pica will truly only be a phase that lasts a month or so, and sometimes it will go on for several months before disappearing.
 There are some cases in which it lasts into adulthood, but continued therapy can help reduce the negative side effects.
 In most cases, toddlers who put non-food items in their mouths are just exploring, but occasionally, toddlers who regularly engage in these behaviors, especially with a specific substance, can benefit from talking through the issue with a healthcare provider.